unixpunk/PlutoWeb/README.md

 The image and tools.tar are needed to run openwebrx on the PlutoSDR.

-Flash the image and upload tools.tar to /root.
-(I will add curl to the image)
+Flash the pluto image and upload tools.tar to /root.
+(I will add curl to the image later...)

 ssh root@pluto.local (pw:analog)
 <BR>